Lane routing

-Relay stores a preview URL for every deploy.
+Relay stores a route for every deploy lane.

 You can run Relay in direct host-port mode or let Relay manage host routing through its built-in Caddy global proxy.
-The dashboard and CLI use the preview URL stored on the deploy record, so it helps to understand where that value comes from.
+The dashboard and CLI still use the preview_url field stored on the deploy record, even when the lane is production, staging, or dev, so it helps to understand how routes, signed access, expiry, and promotion connect.

 Port mode: http://127.0.0.1:3005